shashank-shekharsingh375/LearningPathOrchestrator/README.md

 az login
 ```

-5. Invoke `HybridLearningPathWorkflow` from Python or wire it into the FastAPI route after validating the Foundry agent response schema.
+5. Start the FastAPI app using the clean hybrid environment above.

-The current browser route remains on the deterministic workflow until the Foundry agent is configured.
-This keeps the local UI runnable while the hybrid slice is tested independently.
+The browser route now uses `HybridLearningPathWorkflow`.
+Each generated plan is persisted to SQLite as `AWAITING_MANAGER_APPROVAL`, and manager review updates the stored workflow by ID.